Best ways to invest money in South Africa (for beginners)

 What is the difference?

 Money Market Funds: Investment firms or apps, mutual fund companies, and some banks offer Money Market Funds.
 These funds attempt to provide higher yields than savings accounts.
 This makes it a little more risky (though still safe).
-Returns could be more than a flexible savings account or less.
-And withdrawals may be less immediate depending on the structure of the fund.
+Withdrawals are either same-day, next-day, or with 7, 30, 60 days notice.
+It varies from account to account.

 How to invest: